The Smashing Pumpkins: Atum: A Rock Opera in Three Acts and Aghori Mhori Mei: 2022–present

 On October 19, 2023, Green Day played a small club show and handed out physical flyers that revealed in 2024 they would be touring the United States and Canada in stadiums with the Smashing Pumpkins, Rancid, and the Linda Lindas.
-This tour was officially announced by all four bands on November 2, 2023, as The Saviors Tour.
+This tour was officially announced by all four bands on November 2, 2023, as the Saviors Tour.
 On October 24, 2023, it was announced in a statement posted on the band's social media that longtime guitarist Jeff Schroeder had decided to leave the band "to explore a slightly different path".

-Following Schroeder's departure, on January 5, 2024, Smashing Pumpkins announced via their social media channels that they were accepting applications via email for an additional guitarist.
+Following Schroeder's departure, on January 5, 2024, the Smashing Pumpkins announced via their social media channels that they were accepting applications via email for an additional guitarist.
 By January 17, the band had received over 10,000 submissions and employed eight people full-time to review each one.
 On April 26, the band announced that they had chosen Kiki Wong as their new touring guitarist, with Billy Corgan noting that he was a fan of hers "before she submitted her name to be considered."

-In June 2024, Smashing Pumpkins performed a six-city tour of the United Kingdom and Ireland, which they co-headlined with Weezer.
-That same month, Corgan stated that the band had been spending the last 2 years working on a guitar-driven new studio album, partially in response to the negative reception of the emphasis of synthesizers on the Atum releases.
+In June 2024, the Smashing Pumpkins performed a six-city tour of the United Kingdom and Ireland, which they co-headlined with Weezer.
+That same month, Corgan stated that the band had been spending the last two years working on a guitar-driven new studio album, partially in response to the negative reception of the emphasis of synthesizers on the Atum releases.
 The following month, the band announced their thirteenth album, Aghori Mhori Mei, would be released on August 2.
 The album would be released digitally first, before physical editions followed later.
 An outtake, "Chrome Jets", was released as a standalone single in September 2025.

-On June 27, 2025, it was announced that a reissue of the band’s Machina albums would be taking place.
+On June 27, 2025, it was announced that a reissue of the band's Machina album would be taking place.
 A fully remastered version of Machina/The Machines of God was released on August 22, 2025, on physical formats and streaming.
-In October, the band released Machina: Aranea Alba Editio, which will contain 80 songs across eight records.
-The originally envisioned Machina concept album will consist of the first 48 songs, and the other 32 are various bonus tracks consisting of demos, outtakes, and live tracks.
+In October, the band released Machina: Aranea Alba Editio, a comprehensive box set which contains 80 songs across eight records.
+The reworked concept album mirrored the band's original vision of the release and brought together the material from the Machina and Machina II sessions resequenced into 48 songs, along with 32 additional bonus tracks consisting of demos, outtakes, and live tracks.

+In November 2025, Zodeon at Crystal Hall, an album of Atum bonus tracks, was released on vinyl with a newly curated sequencing, along with three additional tracks.

+In May 2026, the band announced The Rats in a Cage Tour, a North American arena tour running September through November 2026 to commemorate the 30th anniversary of Mellon Collie and the Infinite Sadness.